Legal acts of the European Union

 Supplementary protection of medicinal products and plant protection products

-Regulation (EC) 2019/933 of the European Parliament and of the Council, of 20 May 2019 amending Regulation (EC) No 469/2009 concerning the supplementary protection certificate for medicinal products
+Regulation (EC) No 469/2009 of the European Parliament and of the Council, of 6 May 2009 concerning the supplementary protection certificate for medicinal products (Codified version)

 Regulation (EC) No 110/2008 of the European Parliament and of the Council of 15 January 2008 on the definition, description, presentation, labelling and the protection of geographical indications of spirit drinks